Skip to main content

 Third-party application access policy

-Also check that your access policy isn't blocking Gearset from view the repo, if you see this, then Gearset may be unable to read your organization's repo.
+Also check that your access policy isn't blocking Gearset from viewing the repo.
+If you see below restriction, then Gearset may be unable to read your organization's repo.

 Did this answer your question?